maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

   - Creativity and systemic approaches must coexist, as too much focus on one may compromise the other.
   -  Communicating threat model outcomes in a way that stakeholders find meaningful is as important as identifying threats themselves.
   - Informed creativity is recommended as a pattern.
 How do we measure or evaluate creativity in threat modeling without compromising rigor?
-  - Varied viewpoints are highlighted as essential.
+  - Diverse viewpoints are highlighted as essential.
 Which stakeholders are often overlooked, and how can their perspectives be integrated?
   - Applying these principles in fast-paced environments can be challenging but necessary to keep systems secure.
   ---